RushilBhatt/Data-Analytics/Machine Learning/Clustering/README.md

 - Based on the customer profiling, it was found that cluster 0 are premium & active customers who make higher & more often purchases with a high account balance while cluster 1 are are less engaged customers who make lower & less often purchases with a moderate account balance.
-- Based on the insights, XYZ Marketing should invest in invest in customers to keep them loyal for cluster 0 while they should focus on increasing the usage of customers in cluster 1.
+- Based on the insights, XYZ Marketing should invest in customers to keep them loyal for cluster 0 while they should focus on increasing the usage of customers in cluster 1.

 ## Tools Used